nczempin/ll/index.md

 ## Concrete Methods

 ### LAMP (Language Acquisition Made Practical)
 For now I am describing my version of a [process that you can use to improve in any language](lamp-overview).
+It originates i the practice of "field linguistics", which aims to catalogue and preserve languages that have not yet been described.